Policies & Guidelines

 How do you use my information for marketing purposes?

-If you sign up to marketing communications from RTÉ companies, RTÉ companies may send you information about our products and services which we think may be of interest to you.
-In this case, we may build up a profile of you based upon what we infer from your usage of the different pages of our website and apps, e.g. by using your RTÉ Sign In account information and combining it with information we collect using your IP address, cookies, web beacons, device identifier, and play data (e.g. what you stream and how long you spend streaming) etc, including the location of your device.
+If you sign up to marketing communications from RTÉ companies or to in-app push notifications on our apps, RTÉ companies may send you information about our products and services which we think may be of interest to you.
+In this case, we may build up a profile of you based upon what we infer from your usage of the different pages of our website and apps, e.g. by using your RTÉ Sign In account information and combining it with information we collect using your IP address, cookies, web beacons, SDKs, device identifier, and play data (e.g. what you stream and how long you spend streaming) etc, including the location of your device.
 For instance, we may use some categories of information (including interest groups, year of birth, gender and region) to tailor the information we send to you.
 We do this so that we send you content you’re interested in, instead of unwanted and irrelevant stuff.

-We’ll normally contact you by email, but we may send you marketing texts also if you’ve given us your mobile number for this purpose.
+When you sign up to marketing communications, we’ll normally contact you by email, but we may send you marketing texts also if you’ve given us your mobile number for this purpose.
+If you have just signed up to in-app push notifications, we’ll only send you in-app push notifications.

 If you sign up to marketing communications from our trusted partners, we may provide your name and contact details you gave us for marketing (e.g. email or mobile number) to our trusted partners (such as organisations that are partnering with us in relation to the provision or sponsorship of TV programmes) so that they can send you marketing communications.

-To opt out of marketing communications, unsubscribe here [insert link].
+To opt out of marketing communications, log into RTE “sign-in” and change your marketing communications preferences.
 If you opt-out from communications from our trusted partners, we won’t share your contact details with them any more.
 However, you’ll still need to directly opt-out from communications from the trusted partners to whom we have already given your information.
+You can stop us sending you in-app push notifications through your device settings.

 When we refer to “RTÉ companies” above, we are talking about Raidió Teilifís Éireann and RTÉ Commercial Enterprises Limited and any of their subsidiary or parent companies from time to time.